 3. Give time

 Giving your time to team members, to coach and help them to improve their performance, is one of the most motivating things you can do.
 If there’s an element of the job that someone is struggling with, give them 1:1 time to help them better understand the why, what and how of the task.
-Another way you can give time to aid motivation is simple: time off.
-If one of your team has been working late to meet a deadline, let them leave early.
+Get regular 1:1 conversations in your calendar.

 4. Harness strengths